Saturday, March 2, 2013

 Daily experience is mostly due to baryonic matter's physical influence on reality as regular matter.
 Not to be confused with matter from the element Barium, a particle of baryonic matter, or a baryon, is a type of composite particle (hadron) made up of three elementary particle quarks, same as a proton or a neutron.
 An electron is a different kind of elementary particle that is classified as a lepton but also plays an important role as a fundamental constituent of the atom.

-Antimatter is the substance considered to be the counterpart to regular matter composed primarily of oppositely (occasionally equally) charged antiparticles with an opposite quantum spin.
-Antielectrons (positrons) for example, appear naturally from specific radioactive decay (Beta+), deep within atmospheric thunderstorm activity, and theoretically, traveling along cosmic rays projected by stars and black holes.
-The first person to ever predict antimatter existed was Nobel laureate Paul Dirac in 1930, including his work for the Dirac sea, his theoretical model of the vacuum.
+Antimatter is the substance composed entirely out of antiparticles, which are equal in mass to their respective matter counterparts but carry the opposite (occasionally neutral) charge and quantum spin.
+Antielectrons (positrons) for example, appear naturally from specific radioactive decay (Beta+), deep within atmospheric thunderstorm activity, and traveling along cosmic rays projected by stars and black holes.
+The first person to ever predict antimatter existed was Nobel laureate Paul Dirac in 1931, following his work for the Dirac sea, his theoretical model of the vacuum.
 Determinately, I believe dark matter is inherently different from antimatter because Earthly antimatter is more recurrent.

 When a particle of matter collides with its antimatter partner, the result is they annihilate one another in an exciting flash of energy producing photons and then they disappear.
 Given presumed equal initial amounts of matter and antimatter, this process is thought to have taken place repeatedly in the moments early after the Big Bang, while somehow leaving behind a significant portion of baryonic matter that characterizes the universe we live in today.

 The massless photon and the hypothetical graviton are both bosonic particles considered to be their own antiparticle.
 A neutrino is another particle, an electrically neutral lepton, that has an antiparticle mostly due to its different spin.
-“Neutrinos are fundamental particles that were first formed in the first second of the early universe, before even atoms could form.”
-It is now known that neutrinos have a non-zero mass and through a special process called neutrino oscillation, they periodically morph into one of three uniquely-termed flavors: electron, muon, and tau.
-A precise measurement of the long-sought theta13 neutrino mixing angle was successfully obtained in March, 2012, by researchers at the Daya Bay Reactor Neutrino Experiment in China.
-Neutrinos are variably encountered as a part of the large amount of radiation emitted by our Sun, and are relatively abundant throughout the Cosmic Microwave Background radiation of our Universe.
+"Neutrinos are fundamental particles that were first formed in the first second of the early universe, before even atoms could form" (source).
+It is now known that neutrinos have a non-zero mass and, through a special process called neutrino oscillation, periodically morph into one of three uniquely-termed flavors: electron, muon, and tau.
+Neutrinos are variably encountered as a part of the large amount of radiation emitted by our Sun, and are relatively abundant throughout the relic particle radiation left from the Big Bang.
 Also found within nuclear reactions, neutrinos were first postulated by Nobel laureate Wolfgang Pauli in 1930.

 For the first time, low-temperature antihydrogen was produced and isolated by physicists at CERN using the Antihydrogen Laser Physics Apparatus (ALPHA) in 2010.
 The next year, more antihydrogen atoms were captured and studied for an outstanding duration of 1000 seconds.
 The very latest research efforts are geared towards providing useful information on the emission spectrum, potentially equal to that of the element hydrogen, by using microwave radiation on the trapped anti-atoms.
 Whether or not antimatter is destined to exist here on Earth indefinitely is worth the contemplation.

 Studying ephemeral antimatter is done to look for discrepancies in the Charge, Parity, and Time reversal symmetry of the physical laws that operate within our world.
 A particle moving forward through time in our universe is described to be virtually indistinguishable from an antiparticle moving backwards through time in a mirror universe, according to fundamental CPT symmetry.
-Understanding the behavior of antimatter might eventually be able to shed light on how this form of matter interacts with the known fundamental forces and what techniques can be employed for its practical use.
-Discovering the cause for the apparent abundance of matter over antimatter in the universe would help to resolve the baryon asymmetry conundrum while also expanding our knowledge on the natural processes required for a universe to develop into one like ours.
+Investigating the cause for the apparent abundance of matter over antimatter in the universe would help to resolve the baryon asymmetry conundrum while also expanding our knowledge on the physical processes required for a universe to develop into one like ours.
+An improved understanding of the nature of antimatter might eventually shed light on any unexplored aspects of its behavior and what techniques can be employed for its practical use.

 Friday, October 29, 2010